noto-21/JUnit-showcase/README.md

 # jUnit-showcase
 A brief demonstration of some unit testing fundamentals with JUnit.
-You may be required to add imported libraries to your build path.
+You may be required to add the necessary libraries to your build path.